jespersoderlund/mqttloadapp/README.md

 * elapsedtime - Milliseconds since start of run
 * timestamp - Unix epoch milliseconds
 * <variables from metrics series> - The variable from each metrics series is also available in the template for subsitution

-# LoadConfiguration
-A load configuration is the entity that as a unit can be started and stopped.
-A load configuration contains:
-- Template
-- Rate (messages per minute)
-- List of functions

 ## Functions
 Each function has a function type which will specifify the types of values and the configuration parameters supported.
 A function will generate a single output value based on the following input parameters: